Xilinx/XRT/src/runtime_src/doc/toc/build.rst

 ::

-   cd XRT/src/runtime_src/doc/
+   cd src/runtime_src/doc
+   cmake .
-   make
+   make xrt_doc
+   # To look at the generated local documentation with a web browser:
-   firefox html/index.html
+   xdg-open html/index.html